pathminder/pathminder.github.io/_classes/psychic-warrior-pathwalker.md

       *Maneuver:* Starting at 3rd level, the pathwalker can expend his psionic focus as a swift action to make a feint attempt against an opponent he threatens, gaining a +2 bonus on his Bluff check.
 This bonus increases by +1 at 8th level and every five levels thereafter.

       **Piercing Thunder Path:** The Piercing Thunder pathwalker is stalwart and strong, hefting mighty polearms and powerful spears in combat with ease.
-They are opportunistic in battle, wary of openings in their enemy’s defenses.
+They are opportunistic in battle, wary of openings in their enemy's defenses.
 They constantly watch for that opening to allow their potent weapons to end the combat in a single thrust.

       *Bonus Class Skill:* Acrobatics.